CrossyChainsaw/Frozen-Lake-Q-Learning/README.md

-# Frozen Lake with Q-table–based method ❄️
+# Frozen Lake with Q-table ❄️
 This project solves the **Frozen Lake** environment from [Gymnasium](https://gymnasium.farama.org/) using a **custom RL-inspired approach** combined with **credit assignment**.
 Six grid sizes are tackled — from a trivial 4×4 up to a challenging 128×128 — with each notebook building on lessons learned from the previous one.

 > **Important**: All notebooks use `is_slippery=False` and assume no prior knowledge of the gift's location (it is always in the bottom right when using the provided map generator).